People Are Bullying Gigi Hadid For Her Stance On Donald Trump

 Gigi Hadid is in a bit of hot water over some recent political tweets.

-The model, who endorsed Hillary Clinton before Donald Trump was announced as America's president-elect, shared quotes from Clinton's concession speech on the 9th of November while many mourned Clinton's loss.
+The model, who endorsed Hillary Clinton before Donald Trump was announced as president-elect, shared quotes from Clinton's concession speech on November 9 while many mourned Clinton's loss.

 At first, her fans agreed with and appreciated her political sentiments.
 But then, they quickly turned on her when they noticed a new interview she was featured in.
-In a clip, she says it is time for the country to unite and accept Trump as the new president.
+In a clip, she says it is time for us all to unite and accept Trump as the new president.

-The model, who endorsed Hillary Clinton before Donald Trump was announced as America's president-elect, shared quotes from Clinton's concession speech on the 9th of November while many mourned Clinton's loss.
+The model, who endorsed Hillary Clinton before Donald Trump was announced as president-elect, shared quotes from Clinton's concession speech on November 9 while many mourned Clinton's loss.

 At first, her fans agreed with and appreciated her political sentiments.
 But then, they quickly turned on her when they noticed a new interview she was featured in.
-In a clip, she says it is time for the country to unite and accept Trump as the new president.
+In a clip, she says it is time for us all to unite and accept Trump as the new president.

-Then, on the 10th of November, the 21-year-old pivoted her stance again and when she posted a link for a Change.org petition urging the electoral college to make HRC president on the 19th of December.
+Then, on November 10, the 21-year-old pivoted her stance again and when she posted a link for a Change.org petition urging the electoral college to make HRC president on December 19.

 Advertisement